|Vintage Pulp||Feb 6 2020|

 Violence against women is and has always been a serious problem in the real world, but we’re just looking at products of the imagination here, which themselves represent products of the imagination known as fiction.
 Content-wise, mid-century authors generally frowned upon violence toward women even if they wrote it into their novels.
 Conversely, the cover art, stripped of literary context, seemed to glorify it.
 Since cover art is designed to entice readers, there’s a valid discussion here about why anti-woman violence was deemed attractive on mid-century paperback fronts, and whether its disappearance indicates an understanding of its wrongness, or merely a cynical realization that it can no longer be shown without consequences.
 We have another fighting cover here, and you may also want to check out our western brawls here.

 |Vintage Pulp||Mar 29 2012|

-We love pulp covers featuring armed women.
+We love vintage paperback covers featuring armed women.
 But we especially love them when the women are directing their attention toward the viewer.
-Since pulp is read primarily by men, such illustrations speak implicitly about a man’s thwarted expectations, and conversely of threatened women turning the tables to become empowered.
+Since pulp style literature is read primarily by men, such illustrations speak implicitly about a man’s thwarted expectations, and conversely of threatened women turning the tables to become empowered.
 We see this above, where a beleaguered woman defends her helpless man against an enemy we can't see because we're living inside his body.
 Below are thirteen more examples of women menacing you the viewer, with art by James Avanti, Robert Maguire, Harry Schaare, Rudolph Belaski, Harry Barton, and others.
 Thanks to flickr.com for some of these.